-The length frequency distribution of the catches for $D.\ mawsoni$ in all areas for this fishery ranged from about 70cm to 190cm (Fig. 2) with a consistent mode at about 140cm in the fishery north of 70°S (N70).
+The length frequency distribution of the catches for D. mawsoni in all areas for this fishery ranged from about 70cm to 190cm (Fig. 2) with a consistent mode at about 140cm in the fishery north of 70°S (N70).
 The size distributions in the S70 or SRZ depend on the spatial (and depth) distribution of fishing in a given year.
 The size distribution of fish on the Ross Sea shelf (not shown) is comprised of a mode of smaller fish (80-110 cm) with a pronounced tail of larger fish spanning the full length distribution.
-Size distributions for $D.\ mawsoni$ on the shelf are summarised as part of the Ross Sea shelf survey (WG-FSA-17/57).
-Observations of $D.\ eleginoides$ length are few and typically smaller than $D.\ Mawsoni$ in this fishery (Fig. 3).
+Size distributions for D. mawsoni on the shelf are summarised as part of the Ross Sea shelf survey report (WG-FSA-2021/23).
+Observations of D. eleginoides length are few and typically smaller than D. mawsoni in this fishery (Fig. 3).

 Figure 2.
 Annual length frequency distributions of Dissostichus mawsoni caught in this fishery (RSR; Subarea 88.1 and SSRUs 882A-B) (top panel) and the three areas of the fishery.
 The number of hauls from which fish were measured (N) and the number of fish measured (n) in each year are indicated.
-Note: length frequency distributions are only shown where more than 150 fish were measured.
+Note: length frequency distributions are only shown where more than 150 fish were measured in a given season/area.

 Figure 3.
 Annual length frequency distributions of D. eleginoides caught in this fishery (RSR; Subarea 88.1 and SSRUs 882A-B) (top panel) and two other areas of the fishery.
 The number of hauls from which fish were measured (N) and the number of fish measured (n) in each year are indicated.
-Note: length frequency distributions are only shown where more than 150 fish were measured.
+Note: length frequency distributions are only shown where more than 150 fish were measured in a given season/area.

-4.3.
+4.4.
 Tagging

 Under Conservation Measure 41-01, each longline vessel fishing in exploratory fisheries for either D. mawsoni or D. eleginoides is required to tag and release toothfish at the rate of 1 fish per tonne of green weight caught throughout the season since 2004 following the CCAMLR tagging protocol.
 In order to ensure that there is sufficient overlap between the length distribution of all fish caught and those fish that are tagged, a vessel is required to achieve a minimum tag-overlap statistic (see Annex 41-01/C, footnote 3).
-The requirement to achieve a minimum tag-overlap statistic of 50% was first introduced for 2011 and this was then increased to 60% for 2012 and subsequent seasons (Table 3).
+The requirement to achieve a minimum tag-overlap statistic of 50% was first introduced for 2011 and this was then increased to 60% for 2012 and subsequent seasons (Table 5).
 The tagging data is used as the main source of information on trends in abundance for stock assessment.

-To date in this area, 56476 D. mawsoni have been tagged and released (3258 have been recaptured; Table 4), and, 1244 D. eleginoides have been tagged and released (94 have been recaptured; Table 5).
+To date in this area, 60768 D. mawsoni have been tagged and released (3609 have been recaptured; Table 6), and, 1278 D. eleginoides have been tagged and released (101 have been recaptured; Table 7).